-Every possible avenue has been provided for residents to confidentially report sexual abuse, harassment or retaliation.
-All staff and residents were able to provide me with at least two avenues.
+All staff and residents were able to provide me with at least two avenues to report.

-This standard has been exceeded and there is no need for corrective action.
+This standard has been exceeded and there is no need for corrective action

-115.352 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Grievance Policy #217 Pa.
+115.352 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Pre-Audit Questionnaire Lancaster County Youth Intervention Center PREA Policy Grievance Policy #217 Pa.
 Department of Human Services 3800 Child Care Regulations Pa.
-Bureau of Human Service Licensing Annual Licensing and Inspection Summaries Detention and Shelter Resident PREA Orientation Detention and Shelter PREA Brochure Grievance Form Files of 12 residents (10 Active, 2 discharges) Interviews Conducted: PREA Manager/Director There were no incidents of sexual abuse, sexual harassment or retaliation filed in the past 12 months.
+Department of Human Services Annual Licensing and Inspection Summaries Detention and Shelter Resident PREA Orientation Detention and Shelter PREA Brochure Grievance Form Files of 13 residents (11 Active, 2 discharges) Interviews Conducted: PREA Manager/Director There were no incidents of sexual abuse, sexual harassment or retaliation filed in the past 12 months.
 No grievances by residents or third parties were filed alleging sexual abuse, harassment or retaliation.
 The Policy requires that grievances can be used to report sexual abuse or harassment, but residents are not required to use a grievance.
 If they do, they can do so without having to submit or refer to the staff involved in the grievance.
-The timeline for the resolution of the grievance iss 7 days according to the policy and within 48 hours if it is an emergency grievance.
+The timeline for the resolution of the grievance is 7 days according to the policy and within 48 hours if it is an emergency grievance.
 Residents cannot be disciplined for filing a grievance.
 The Pa.
 Department of Human Services 3800 regulations require a grievance policy and notification and acknowledgement of such by both the resident and their parent/guardian.
-The Pa.
-BHSL during their annual licensing inspection inspects resident files for this signed acknowledgement by both parent and resident.
-I reviewed 12 resident files and all contained notification of the grievance process.
-Additionally the most recent Licensing and Inspection notification.

-Summary did not contain any citations for not notifying of the grievance process.
+Pa.
+DHS, during their annual licensing inspection, inspects resident files for this signed acknowledgement by both parent and resident.
+I reviewed 13 resident files and all contained notification of the grievance process.
+Additionally the most recent Licensing and Inspection Summaries did not contain any citations for not notifying of the grievance process.
+The grievance process was not mentioned as often as the "hotline" or "telling a staff" by either residents or staff interviewed, but there are grievance boxes, forms and documentation of notification of the grievance policy.
 This standard has been met and does not require any corrective action.

-The grievance process was not mentioned as often as the "hotline" or "telling a staff" by either residents or staff interviewed, but there are grievance boxes, forms and documentation of